Start planning your trip

 If beer is not your preference, local wine from Hokkaido is also very tasty.
-There is even wine with lavender fragrance from the Furano area.
+There is even wine available with a lavender fragrance from the Furano area.

 If You Visit Hokkaido, Enjoy the Local Food

 Food in Hokkaido is incredibly tasty and rich.
-Hokkaido cuisine includes a lot of fresh, local ingredients and is targeted towards the colder weather in Hokkaido, which makes it different compared to other parts of Japan.
+Hokkaido's cuisine includes a lot of fresh, local ingredients and developed as a result of the area's colder climate, making it quite different when compared to food from other parts of the country.

 The region should definitely be a stop on any foodie's list when visiting Japan!